 He was born in East Los Angeles.
 He graduated from the University of La Verne with a Bachelor of Arts in History and International Studies.
 He has spent nearly his entire professional career working in the City of Los Angeles.
 He currently resides in Northeast Los Angeles with his wife Judith and 14-year-old son, Roan.
 He is also proud of his community involvement in the City of Los Angeles as a Commissioner for the City of Los Angeles East Area Planning Commission, Member of the Founders Board for the Los Angeles Neighborhood Land Trust, and as a board member for the 24th St Theatre, Arts Community Land Activism (ACLA), the California Hospital Medical Center, California Hospital Medical Center-Hope Street Family Center Community Advisory Board and Communications Committee.

-B.A. in International Relations, emphasis in Political Science and minor in Philosophy from Pepperdine University
+Ms. Sotelo holds a BA in International Studies with an emphasis in Political Science and a certificate in Dispute Resolution from Pepperdine University.

 Shasta Bell is California Consulting’s Director of Communications.
 She is responsible for developing communication strategies.
 These strategies include writing publications, web marketing and website management, creating and managing social media platforms such as Facebook, Twitter, and LinkedIn, media outreach and coordinating conferences.
 Shasta also manages executive office administration.